Powerlearnproject/se-day1-assignment-XanderXo/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall and Agile are two distinct methodologies for software development, each with its own approach to managing a project.

+*Waterfall* is a linear, sequential approach where each phase (requirements, design, development, testing, and deployment) is completed before moving on to the next.
+It’s less flexible, meaning changes are difficult once a phase is finished.
+Waterfall relies heavily on upfront planning and documentation.
+This method is suitable for projects with clear, well-defined requirements and minimal expected changes.
+For example, it would be appropriate for building a simple website or a regulated government system where the requirements are fixed and unlikely to change.

+*Agile*, on the other hand, is iterative and flexible.
+It divides the development process into smaller cycles called sprints, where each sprint focuses on developing a part of the product.
+Feedback is gathered after each sprint, allowing for continuous improvement and adjustments as the project progresses.
+Agile emphasizes collaboration, flexibility, and customer feedback, with minimal upfront documentation.
+It is ideal for projects where requirements may evolve, and frequent changes are expected.
+Examples of Agile applications include developing a mobile app or working on a software product for a startup, where regular user feedback shapes the direction of the development.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.